lassihi/Wazuh-salt-module/README.md

 ## Supported Operating systems

+State `wazuh.server`:
+* Ubuntu 24.04
-State `wazuh.server`: Ubuntu 24.04, Debian 12 (works, but is not recommended by Wazuh)
+* Debian 12 (works, but is NOT RECOMMENDED BY WAZUH so you might run into issues not related to this module)

+State `wazuh.agent`:
-State `wazuh.agent`: Ubuntu 24.04
+* Ubuntu 24.04

 Tested with:
 * Ubuntu 24.04, Debian 12